patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v3_0**  30 june 2022  upgrade archive or sd image
+- removed the http poll trigger.
+- changed the navigation and the appearance of some pages

 **version RPI-ECU-v2_9**  23 june 2022  upgrade archive
 - added a http requests to retrieve inverter data
 - changed the main page (now a clickable list of all inverters and data)